hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 ## Structure
 - Part 1:
-  - Overview of main problem
+  - Overview of the main problem
-  - In adequacy of existing solutions
+  - Inadequacy of existing solutions
   - Proposed solution
 - Part 2:
   - Thorough, logical investigation of different components of the proposed solution: